sad-pixel/ishan.page/content/post/read-this-next-embeddings-llm-rag/index.md

 }
 ```

-Finally, I create a shortcode
+Finally, I create a shortcode to display the recommendations inside the post in `layouts/shortcodes/read-next.html`:

 ```
 {{ $dataFile := "next.json" }}
 {{ range .Page.Resources.Match $dataFile }}
 {{ $data := .Content | transform.Unmarshal }}
 # Read Next
+I'm running [an experiment](/blog/read-this-next-embeddings-llm-rag/) for better content recommendations.
+These are the 3 posts that are most likely to be interesting for you:

 {{ range $data.read_next }}
 {{ $page := site.GetPage .slug }}
 {{ if $page }}